ywdavi/Flood-Detection/README.md

 - Develop a **Streamlit dashboard** for real-time flood damage detection and visualization.

 ## Dataset
 The **FloodNet Dataset** provides high-resolution UAS imagery with detailed semantic annotations of damages collected after **Hurricane Harvey**.
 The dataset contains 2343 images split into training (60%), validation (20%), and test (20%) sets.
-The segmentation labels cover 10 classes:
-- Background
-- Building Flooded
-- Building Non-Flooded
-- Road Flooded
-- Road Non-Flooded
-- Water
-- Tree
-- Vehicle
-- Pool
-- Grass

 ## Key Steps